Screened Disorders

 Multiple Carboxylase Deficiency (MCD) is a condition in which the body cannot change protein and carbohydrates into energy.
 Harmful matter builds up in the blood and urine that can cause serious health problems.
 If not treated, a child with MCD can develop breathing problems, seizures, brain swelling, and coma that can lead to death.
 Fact Sheets: MCD English - MCD Spanish

 Propionic Acidemia (PROP) is a condition in which the body is unable to break down certain proteins and fats.
-It can lead to a harmful amount of organic acids and toxins in the body.
+It can lead to harmful amounts of organic acids and toxins in the body.
 If left untreated, it can cause breathing problems, seizures, weak bones, skin rashes, poor growth, intellectual disability or even death.
 Fact Sheets: PROP English - PROP Spanish

 Secondary Conditions